RidhaMuneer/user-management-test/README.md

 ### Required Environment Variables

-Before running the project, ensure you have the following environment variables set in your `.env.local` file:
+Before running the project, ensure you have the following environment variables set in your `.env` file:

 ```plaintext
 NEXT_PUBLIC_API_BASE_URL=your-api-base-url